r1de/KG6WXC-meshmap/WIP-INSTALL.md

 The file is well-commented and suitably instructional.
 Modify as required, then save as `settings/user-settings.ini`.

+---

-</details><details id="bkmrk-setup-for-upgrading-"><summary>Setup for Upgrading an Existing Install</summary>
+<details id="bkmrk-setup-for-upgrading-"><summary><strong>Setup for Upgrading an Existing Install</strong></summary>

-#### Setup for Existing Install
+#### Setup from existing old MeshMap version

+You likely have everything you need already setup.
-If you have been running this code and you have errors about things missing in the Database, run the following command with the update file:
+If you have been running the old map and are upgrading to this new version, you will need to update the values in the new configuration file.
+The Database structure has changed in this new version and it will need to be updated, run this command from the meshmap directory:

 ```
 sudo mysql -D node_map < meshmap_db_update.sql
 ```
+After that is done, continue with the Front End Setup.

 </details>

+---

-<p class="callout warning">**You may want to stop here and switch to the [Front End Setup instructions](http://n7cpz-wiki.local.mesh/books/kg6wxc-mesh-map/page/front-end-setup).** The `pollingScript.php` script relies on the `/var/www/html/meshmap/data` directory existing and will fail unless it's created during the front end setup process.</p>
+**Note:** You may want to stop here and switch to the [Front End Setup instructions](http://n7cpz-wiki.local.mesh/books/kg6wxc-mesh-map/page/front-end-setup).
+The `pollingScript.php` script uses the `/var/www/html/meshmap/data` directory by default to store the data for the webpage.
+The script will fail if this directory does not exist.
+You can use any other directory (with appropriate write permissions, of course) by changing the `webpageDataDir` value in _your_ `user-settings.ini` file.
+Changing the value to use a temporary directory (say, in your home directory) will allow you to run the following test without having to also setup the front end webpage, which can be done later.

-#### Testing
+#### Testing the Polling Script

 Still working in the `KG6WXC-meshmap/settings` folder, run:

 ```
-sudo ./pollingScript.php --test-mode-with-sql
+./pollingScript.php --test-mode-with-sql
 ```

 Depending on your account permissions and where exactly you cloned the repository, `sudo` may be required for appropriate write permissions.
+If this is the case, you have done something wrong, `sudo` should **not** be needed (and is **not** recommended by the author)

 The output should look something like this, without any warnings or errors:

 [![image.png](http://n7cpz-wiki.local.mesh/uploads/images/gallery/2025-02/scaled-1680-/0FFimage.png)](http://n7cpz-wiki.local.mesh/uploads/images/gallery/2025-02/0FFimage.png)

 #### Configure Scheduled Polling with Cron Job
+>**Note:** Set this up _after_ you can run the polling script sucessfully in test mode a couple of times.

 `pollingScript.php` will have to run regularly to update the map for changing mesh conditions.
 Linux uses cron jobs (crontabs) for scheduling recurring tasks.
 From any directory, run:

 ```
-sudo crontab -e
+crontab -e
 ```

-This opens the crontab file where new cron jobs are created and existing jobs can be edited. `sudo` here ensures the job will run with required permissions to write in the default `/home/your_username_here/` directory.
-Otherwise you may encounter write privilege errors.
+This opens the crontab file where new cron jobs are created and existing jobs can be edited.

 To update the map data every half hour: